French Apple Cake [Gluten Free]

 Rum Traditional French apple cake batter calls for rum.
 We did not use it in this recipe, simply because we didn’t have any on hand.
 You, though?
 Could add a quarter cup of spiced rum to jazz it up, if you like.

-Making This Gluten-Free Apple Cake
+Making This Gluten Free Cake

 My husband has been the real baker in the family ever since we were married.
 I have to give credit where it’s due; he’s adapted well to baking for us gluten free folks.
 (His starting point for this recipe is from the French apple cake recipe at The Manual.)